tardate/open-hamclock-backend/README.md

 When the original backend went dark, the clocks didn’t have to.

 ## Overview
 Mitigates centralized backend risk by enabling deployment across multiple independent, federated instances.
+Continuity is guaranteed since OHB is open source and easily maintained.

 🧱 Open-source, self-hostable backend replacement for HamClock — restoring live propagation data, maps, and feeds.